 Student loan repayment in a nutshell

-- Repayment usually begins in two years’ time after the expiry of the student financial aid but you can start repaying it earlier if you want.
+- Student loan repayment begins in about two years’ time from the last drawdown of student financial aid.
+If you want, you can start repaying the loan earlier.

 - Student loans are amortised in variable annuities, which means that the instalment changes when the loan interest rate changes but the loan term stays the same.